 This is an early work by Correggio, dated to ca. 1515, and according to the Institute's label it shows the influences of Leonardo da Vinci, not least in the Virgin's 'half-smile', and Raphael as well.
 Baby Jesus appears to be blessing young John the Baptist, who has no idea what he's on about.

 This lively picture by a Giovanni Girolamo Savoldo of Venice, dated 1530/35, purports to represent the assassination of St Peter Martyr.
-Peter was a right piece of work, a Dominican friar and noted preacher who represented the Inquisition in Lombardy, famous as a vigorous heretic-hunter; in 1252 the Cathar heretics in Milan got fed up and hired two assassins to do for blessed chap on the road between Como and Milan.
+Peter was a right piece of work, a Dominican friar and noted preacher who represented the Inquisition in Lombardy, famous as a vigorous heretic-hunter; in 1252 the Cathar heretics in Milan got fed up and hired two assassins to do for the blessed chap on the road between Como and Milan.
 His canonization within a year is apparently still the fastest saint-creation in holy history.

 We're told that Savoldo's picture contrasts the expressions of the brutal killer and the 'serenely resigned saint'.
 Actually, this picture isn't half as funny as most of the saint, which show him wearing a big meat cleaver in his head.
 Like this.